-iii) Therapeutic, Ethnic, and Cultural Meals
+8.4.3 Therapeutic, Ethnic, and Cultural Meals

-Dietetic staff at TSH have developed an alternative meal list for patients who require alternatives to the menu due to therapeutic needs e.g. texture modification or ethnic requirements.
+Dietetic staff at the State Hospital have developed an alternative meal list for patients who require alternatives to the menu due to therapeutic needs e.g. texture modification or ethnic requirements.
 These are developed on an individual basis.
 Most often in house dishes are modified where required, however options to purchase meals for modified consistency or halal diets for example are accessible.
-The Speech and language therapist (SLT) will undertake any assessments of risk of swallowing and advise on a suitable textured diet, in line with the National Texture Descriptions (see Appendix 5) and the IDDSI).
+The Speech and language therapist (SLT) will undertake any assessments of risk of swallowing and advise on a suitable textured diet, in line with the National Texture Descriptions (see Appendix 5) and the Standard Operating Procedure for the implementation of the International Dysphagia Diet Standardisation Initiative (IDDSI).

-Where any need is identified for support to assist patients who are on a therapeutic/modified diet and may require help with feeding, a coordinated approach with advice from the SLT, dietitian and/or OT will be agreed and appropriate information and advice provided as required.
+Where any need is identified for support to assist patients who are on a therapeutic/modified diet and may require help with feeding, a co-ordinated approach with advice from the SLT, dietitian and/or OT, will be agreed and appropriate information and advice provided as required.